 Considerable interest was shown by the young generation and within a short time the coaching sessions and classes in sports ran to full capacity, and the need to deploy additional staff became necessary.
 Scheduling of the coaching sessions on a weekly basis was the only way available to contain the enthusiasm of the young participants, some of whom came from places as far away as Harrow, Greenford, Wembley, Hayes, Uxbridge, Hanwell, Ealing, Brentford and even Watford in Hertfordshire.

 In the absence of adequate facilities, newer facilities to accommodate for the rising membership became e a paramount objective.
 As a consequence, various locations had to be found where indoor training and sports could be undertaken.

 This brought its own problems for RSC’s management as Cricket, Table Tennis, Badminton and Squash sporting events were added to the already oversubscribed and very popular interest in Hockey and Karate.

-Hiring of halls and other sports complexes became a necessity and stretched our financial resources since hire charges were astronomically high, and regular block booking was not always feasible.
-Occasions had it that training sessions were disrupted and it also resulted in the Club loosing some of its top players and sports men and women.
+The hiring of halls and other sports complexes became a necessity and stretched our financial resources since hire charges were astronomically high, and regular block booking was not always feasible.
+Occasions had it that training sessions were disrupted and it also resulted in the Club losing some of its top players and sportsmen and women.

-RSC’s management believe that the community at large has greatly benefited from its services and has embarked upon a scheme whereby all the above sports activities could be provided for at one location and through the provision of Sporting and Social events greater harmony and understanding can be fostered within the multi-racial constituencies around Southall.
+RSC’s management believes that the community at large has greatly benefited from its services and has embarked upon a scheme whereby all the above sports activities could be provided for at one location and through the provision of Sporting and Social events, greater harmony and understanding can be fostered within the multi-racial constituencies around Southall.